GraphiteEditor/Graphite/node-graph/rfcs/document-format.md

 The silent zone is the implemented path (solo editing has no transport yet).
 The published-zone forward-undo lands with collaboration.

-**Silent-zone cursor.** `head: Rev` is a movable pointer into the append-only DAG.
+**Silent-zone cursor.** `head: Option<Rev>` is a movable pointer into the append-only DAG (`None` on an empty document with no commits yet).
 Undo/redo move it but never delete deltas (that would make redo impossible and discard branch history).
 The extra state is a redo stack `Vec<Rev>`, the checkpoints the user has undone past, because the DAG alone cannot say which child a `head` was undone *from*.
 New state persists in `session.json` alongside `head`, so redo survives reopen.
 A new edit while the redo stack is non-empty clears it (the undone-forward branch stays physically in the DAG but is no longer reachable via redo).

-**Gestures, not deltas.** One user action retires into several deltas (one per `(node, field)` group), so undo steps per *gesture*.
-The last delta of each gesture is tagged with the `compute::gesture_end` attribute, and undo reverts deltas walking the first-parent chain until the parent is a `gesture_end` boundary or the root.
+**Interactions, not deltas.** One user action retires into several deltas (one per `(node, field)` group), so undo steps per *interaction*.
+The last delta of each interaction is tagged with the `interaction_end` attribute, and undo reverts deltas walking the first-parent chain until the parent is an `interaction_end` boundary or the root.
 The starting `head` (the checkpoint) is pushed to the redo stack, and redo re-applies forward to it.

 **Force-apply.** Rewinding re-applies each delta's precomputed `reverse` (for redo, the forward `kind`).
 These carry the *original* timestamp, which would tie (and so lose) the LWW arms' strict `>` comparison, since the forward op already stamped each field at that timestamp.
 In the single-writer silent zone the rewind value is authoritative, so silent undo/redo apply in a **force** mode where LWW arms assign unconditionally and structural ops are idempotent.
 Undo and redo are symmetric (force-reverse, force-forward), so no clock advances and identities are unchanged.